Home

 delivered re-definition of the Internet architecture through IETF

-member of BT's Network Strategy team.
+member of BT's Network Strategy team at BT's research labs in the UK.
 He joined BT in 1980

 attaining a degree in